 Upcoming Association Meetings

 1271 Long Drive

 4987 Lilac Drive

-CHH meets on the third Monday of each month,.Everyone is ecouraged to attend, and questions and comments are welcome.
+CHH meets on the third Monday of each month, Neighbors are encouraged to attend, and questions and comments are welcome.
 Beginning at 7 o’clock, we are usually adjourned by 8:30.
 This is a relaxed group so we invariably enjoy several chuckles while conducting business.

 (No meetings in July or December.)

 Click here to find out about advertising in the newsletter and website.